THE FLORIDA TAX AUDIT IS OVER

-NOTICE: As of March 1, 2012 - The Florida Department of Revenue began using a PREDICTIVE BEHAVIORAL MODEL called COLLECTION ANALYTICS to much more quickly track down and seize funds of taxpayers who are dilenquent in filing or paying taxes.
-To read more about the Collection Analytics process and how it might affect you, read our firm article on the topic CLICK HERE.
+NOTICE: As of March 1, 2012 - The Florida Department of Revenue began using a PREDICTIVE BEHAVIORAL MODEL called COLLECTION ANALYTICS to much more quickly track down and seize funds of taxpayers who are delinquent in filing or paying taxes.
+To read more about the Collection Analytics process and how it might affect you, read our firm article on the topic

-You are already looking at a large liability for taxes, penalties, and interest – why would you not at least have a free consultation with an attorney that specializes in challenging the Florida Department of Revenue?
+You are already looking at a large liability for taxes, penalties, and interest – why would you not at least have a free consultation with an attorney that has extensive experience in challenging the Florida Department of Revenue?
 Click on the CALL or EMAIL icons at the top of this web page to contact our offices right now for a

 FREE INITIAL CONSULTATION on how we can help resolve your troubles with the Florida Department of Revenue.